PoCInnovation/Pool2022/Software/day05/React/README.md

 npx create-react-app artists-book --template typescript
 ```

-To verify that everything is ok, run the followinf commands :
+To verify that everything is ok, run the following commands :

 ```shell
 # Move to your project